 After the Affordable Care Act, over-the-counter (OTC) drugs and medicines required a prescription in order to be eligible for reimbursement from an HSA, FSA or HRA.
 The CARES Act would allow individuals enrolled in these pre-tax accounts to pay for OTC drugs and medicines without a prescription.
 This action helps to reduce additional strain from an already overwhelmed healthcare system.
 This is a permanent change.

-Menstrual products identified as eligible items
+Feminine care products as eligible items

 Finally, menstrual care products were added as an eligible expense for use with an HSA, FSA or HRA.
 Menstrual care products are defined as tampon, pad, liner, cup, sponge, or similar product used by individuals with respect to menstruation.
 This move puts these health products in line with other already eligible expenses.